openx/mobile-ios-sdk-doc/info/integration-gam/ios-in-app-bidding-gam-order-setup.md

 #### Rewarded Video

-In-App Bidding facade for Rewarded video ads is based on [GADRewardedAdMetadataDelegate](https://developers.google.com/admob/ios/api/reference/Protocols/GADRewardedAdMetadataDelegate).
+The In-App Bidding facade for Rewarded video ads is based on [GADRewardedAdMetadataDelegate](https://developers.google.com/admob/ios/api/reference/Protocols/GADRewardedAdMetadataDelegate).
 So you need to set up a special VAST tag in the creative.

 ``` js
 https://sdk.prod.gcp.openx.org/ads/inapp_bidding/gam_rewarded.xml